sujay2008/Amazon-Sales-Report-/README.md

 ✅Dashboard Creation: Showcase your analysis results using Python visualization libraries like Plotly and Dash to build interactive and informative dashboards.

+# CONCLUSION

+The data analysis reveals that the business has a significant customer base in Maharashtra state, mainly serves retailers, fulfills orders through Amazon, experiences high demand for T-shirts, and sees M-Size as the preferred choice among buyers.